 How do you use career anchors to make career choices?

 We all have different preferences regarding our career choices.
-There will be more or less weight on what aspects of our career we prioritise.
+Are you ambitious and want to climb to the top of the ladder?
+Or are you the type of person who would prefer to stay ‘hands-on’?
 What motivates some individuals will be a de-motivator for others.
-If you want to enjoy the things you do and choose the best job or career you’ll need to make sure you’re aligned with your anchors.
+If you want to enjoy the things you do and select the best job or career you’ll need to make sure you’re aligned with your career anchors.

 What are career anchors?

 First of all, let’s understand what career anchors are.
 First researched and developed by a psychologist called Edgar Schein who spent his career focused on organizational culture and what makes organizations and people thrive.

 Therefore, career anchors are seen as an essential component of success and motivation at work.
 Career anchors typically change over the course of our careers.